isc-projects/kea/doc/sphinx/arm/config.rst

 curly brackets).
 However, some hook libraries may expect specific formatting;
 please consult the specific hook library documentation for details.

-In a sense the user context mechanism has superseeded the JSON comment capabilities.
+In a sense the user context mechanism has superseded the JSON comment capabilities.
 ISC would like to encourage people to use user-context in favor of the older mechanisms and we hope to deprecate JSON comments one day in the future.
 To promote this way of storing comments, Kea code is able to understand